Pages in Application information

 3. New Operators

 Welcome to our dedicated application advice page.
-This page is intended to help applicants that have recently applied for a new Operator Licence.
+This page is intended to help applicants that are considering applying for a new Operator Licence.

-- Demonstrate how you will be running your business to ensure compliance with our Policy and Conditions.
+- You will be asked to demonstrate how you will be running your business to ensure compliance with our Policy and Conditions.

 - What system you will use to record your bookings.
 Your system needs to ensure records are suitably recorded, retained and not be able to be altered/deleted.
-You will need to bring examples to demonstrate how your system meets the conditons attached to a licence.
-This could be done by bringing in any relevant books or paperwork, print outs of screen shots or if the system can be accessed on your laptop you can bring that in to give us a live demo should you wish.
+You will need to bring examples to demonstrate how your system meets the conditions attached to a licence.
+This could be done by bringing in any relevant books or paperwork, printouts of screen shots or if the system can be accessed on your laptop you can screen share to give us a live demo should you wish.

 Below is an extract from our Policy and Conditions Document that explains some of the key the requirements we look for in relation to record keeping, vehicles and drivers.